Image Credit: REUTERS/Benjamin Mallet

 Fullerton adds, “For certain projects that require something that’s over and above what’s ‘out of the box’, there may also be a case for using your firm’s own standard legal wording to amend or extend the tool’s machine learning models or using in-house example documents as ‘training’ materials so the AI can better understand what data it needs to find”.

-Managing source data issues
+Managing source data issues for better outcomes

 Finally, beware of poor-quality source data, particularly in historic files.
 Optical character recognition (OCR) systems may struggle to read handwritten data in older printed documents such as signatures, party names, dates, or notes, or to understand non-contiguous text layouts such as columns or unusual sentence or paragraph structures.
 “You can get some unexpected results,” says Fullerton.
 “To mitigate this, try to digitise data in the optimal way.
 High resolution scans can help, but additional human oversight of documents and how well they are represented in the digital file may be required to ensure that the right data has been extracted.”